Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-About 21,670 people will die of these cancers in the United States.
+About 28,920 people will die of these cancers in the United States in 2017.

-Liver cancer is many times more common in sub-Saharan Africa and Southeast Asia than in the United States.
-In fact, it is the most common form of cancer in many countries and a leading cause of cancer deaths worldwide.
+Liver cancer is much more common in sub-Saharan Africa and Southeast Asia than in the United States.
+In fact, it’s the most common form of cancer in many countries.
+It’s a leading cause of cancer deaths worldwide.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR